 In addition to self-defence, they can also be useful for low light marksmanship, such as night hunting.
 They are a truly multi-purpose tool.
 Learn more about what makes a torch tactical here.
 Learn about the various uses for tactical lights here.

 Peli Products is the worldwide leader in the manufacture of high-performance protective cases and advanced lighting solutions.
 Our cases are world renowned for their IP67 watertight, airtight, dustproof and crushproof properties and thus they are especially suitable for the transport and protection of firearms, such as rifles and pistols.
-If you’d like to know more about all of our cases, we encourage you to download a FREE guide to our cases by clicking on the button below.
+If you’d like to know more about all of our cases, we encourage you to check out our full case catalogue by clicking on the button below.

 In addition to cases, Peli produces a wide variety of tactical torches with features such as light output of upwards of 1000 Lumens and run times that measure in days, not just hours.
-To learn more about our selection of tactical lights, download our FREE guide by click on the button below.
+To learn more about our selection of tactical lights, click on the button below.